 Information for international students

 All non-UK applicants must meet our English language requirements.
-For this course it is Academic IELTS of 6.5 overall with 7.0 in Writing.
+For this course it is Academic IELTS of 6.5 overall with 7.0 in Writing and 5.5 in all other elements.
 Please make sure you read our full guidance about English language requirements, which includes other qualifications we'll consider. http://www.kingston.ac.uk/international/studying-at-kingston/language-requirements/

 Fees and funding

 Course contact details